chrism31/ChatRun/README.md

 ## How to run ChatRun

 Once Ionic has been installed, navigate to the directory where this repository was cloned to.
-In Terminal, type the following command.
+In Terminal or the Node Command Prompt, type the following command.
 ```
 ionic serve --lab
 ```